-Is there a better way to construct buildings that are high quality, cost-effective, customisable, aesthetically pleasing and environmentally friendly?
+Is there a better way to construct buildings?

 All great ideas need a key competitive advantage to be successful.
-At Walmart, it was to stack product high and take much less margin.
-Mcdonald's simplified the menu and created mass production of fast food, reducing prices and waiting times.
-The shipping container standardised freight, sped up loading and unloading times and increased security.
+At Walmart, it was to stack products high and take less margin.
+McDonald's simplified the menu and created mass production of fast food, reducing prices and waiting times.
+The shipping container standardized freight, sped up loading and unloading times, and increased security.
 Every business model that changed the world had at least one key competitive advantage.
 We aim to have several.

-The goal is to design and manufacture any size of building from 1 floor to 80 floors, any style of building from a townhouse, hospital, office tower, school, apartment block and more, while still meeting the building codes in each country.
-Everything we do and think about is how to create customised buildings, disrupt the current cost structure and make the highest quality, environmentally friendly product in the world.
+Our goal is to design and manufacture any size of building from 1 floor to 80 floors and any style of building from a townhouse, hospital, office tower, school, apartment block, and more, while still meeting the building codes in each country.
+We want to produce buildings for less than 10% of the cost in western markets and less than 50% in developing nations.
+Everything we do and think about is how to create customized buildings, disrupt the current cost structure, and make the highest quality product in the world.

-To achieve our goals we believe we need to change the way we build forever.
-The logical way to do that is by Mass Production.
+To achieve our goals, we need to change the way we think about manufacturing, and it starts with Mass Production.

-Firstly the production line is still one of the most important concepts, there’s no more effective way to create scale, quality and cost reduction than the moving production line developed in the early 20th century.
+The production line remains one of the most important concepts.
+There’s no more effective way to create scale, quality, and cost reduction than the moving production line developed in the early 20th century.

 On December 1, 1913, Henry Ford installed the first moving assembly line for the mass production of an entire automobile.
 His innovation reduced the man-hours it took to build a car from over 1000 hours in 1907 to 1 hour 33 minutes by 1924.